Bridging Loan For A Self Build

 Clifton Private Finance works with specialist UK lenders to deliver tailored solutions for self-builders.
 From rapid approvals (as little as 5-7 days) to flexible repayment terms and interest roll-up options, we ensure your project stays on track without financial delays.

-Once reserved for professional developers, self-build bridging finance is now accessible to homeowners and entrepreneurs alike.
+Once reserved for professional developers, self-build bridging loans are now accessible to homeowners and entrepreneurs alike.
 Let us streamline your funding process, so you can focus on creating a property that reflects your unique vision.

 • Market leading bridging loans from £50,000 to £25m.
 Rates from 0.55% pm.
 Lower rates for £1 million+ loans